 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment, combine warm water, yeast, and sugar.
-Let sit for about 5 minutes until bubbly and activated.
-If using instant yeast, you may skip this step.
+• In the bowl of a stand mixer fitted with the paddle attachment, combine the warm water, yeast, and sugar.
+Let sit for 5 minutes until bubbly.

 • Add half of the flour, olive oil, and salt.
-Mix on low speed until the mixture begins to come together.
+Mix on low speed until combined.

-• Switch to the dough hook attachment and knead on low speed for 5 minutes, or knead by hand until smooth and elastic.
+• Switch to the dough hook attachment and knead for 10 minutes until smooth and elastic.

-• Transfer the dough to a lightly greased bowl.
-Cover with a clean kitchen towel and place in a warm spot.
-Let rise until doubled in size, about 45 to 60 minutes.
+• Transfer dough to a lightly greased bowl.
+Cover and let rise for 45 to 60 minutes or until doubled.

-• Starting from the long edge, roll each rectangle into a log.
-Pinch the seam and tuck the ends under.
-Place seam side down on a parchment-lined baking sheet.
+• Place seam side down on a parchment-lined baking sheet.

 • Preheat oven to 400°F.

-• Bake for 20-25 minutes, or until the loaves are golden brown and sound hollow when tapped on the bottom.
+• Bake for 20 to 25 minutes until golden brown and hollow sounding when tapped.

 Notes